firearthur/responsive-vanilla/README.md

 # What is this?
 Simple responsive app I wrote with `HTML`, `CSS`, and vanilla `JavaScript`.
-No front-end helper libraries was used.
+No front-end helper libraries were used.

+## Note:
+I went for very minimal styles to put emphasis on the code and functionality.

 # Usage:
 1. Unzip or clone the app.